 How Is TCS Collected Under Section 206AB?

-Section 206AB also affects Tax Collected at Source (TCS) similarly to the newly enhanced TDS rules.
+A similar rule for Tax Collected at Source (TCS) exists under Section 206CCA, which mirrors Section 206AB in its conditions and higher-rate provisions.
 As mentioned earlier, for specified individuals, the TCS rate is either 5%, double the current rate, or double the rate mentioned in the relevant TCS sections, whichever is more.
 This higher TCS rate is applicable to those taxpayers who have not filed their ITRs for the last two financial years, and the total TDS and TCS each year is Rs.
 50,000 or more.
 The goal is to motivate people to meet their income tax filing duties.

 Who Is A Specified Person Under Section 206AB?